CHO expression platform (L-11266 / 11992 / 12273 / 12671)

 How it works

-A stable CHO clone expressing a truncated but functional form of EBNA1 (CHO-3E7) was obtained and shown to enhance r-protein production when using pTT vectors.
-The control of the cytomegalovirus (CMV)-based expression cassette on an oriP-bearing pTT vector also increased productivity significantly.
-Further enhancement was achieved by co-expressing fibroblast growth factor 2 (FGF2) or using valproic acid in tandem with the co-expression of protein kinase B (AKT) followed by a temperature shift.
+A stable CHO clone expressing a truncated but functional form of EBNA1 (CHO-3E7) was obtained and shown to enhance recombinant protein production when using pTTTM vectors.
+The use of an optimized cytomegalovirus (CMV)-based expression cassette on the oriP-bearing pTTTM vector also increased productivity significantly.
+Further enhancement was achieved by co-expressing protein kinase B (Akt) and adding valproic acid followed by a temperature shift.

-This platform generates CHO pools that stably express between 200 and 500 mg/L in under four weeks post-transfection: two weeks for clone selection, and two for production.
-The pools can be maintained for months in culture under selection pressure, and by doing so, productivity can be maintained at the 200 to 500 mg/L. Frozen/thawed cells retain their productivity.
+This platform uses the cumate-inducible expression platform to generate CHO pools that stably express between 200 and 1000 mg/L in under four weeks post-transfection: two weeks for pool selection and expansion, and two for production.
+The pools can be maintained for months in culture under selection pressure while maintaining expression levels.
+Frozen/thawed pools also retain their productivity.

-The use of a novel Scaffold/Matrix Attachment Region (S/MAR) sequence in an expression vector can help increase the level of expression and prevent silencing of the transgene.
+The use of a Scaffold/Matrix Attachment Region (S/MAR) sequence in the expression vector helps increase the level of expression and prevents silencing of the transgene.

 - High yield, low cost protein production for research and biomanufacturing